Meghan says royal family can’t expect her silence if palace is ‘perpetuating falsehoods’

 The clip was less than 30-seconds long, but it quickly dominated news websites and broadcast bulletins in Britain.

+It was the second teaser to be released from Meghan and Harry’s highly-anticipated two-hour CBS special with Oprah, which airs Sunday evening in the United States, and a day later in the U.K. In the first clip, Oprah suggests there could be sensational revelations.

+“You’ve said some pretty shocking things here,” Winfrey says to the couple.

-The interview was recorded before Buckingham Palace’s highly unusual statement on Wednesday night that they would investigate allegations that Meghan bullied members of her staff.
+The interview was recorded before Buckingham Palace’s highly unusual statement Wednesday night that they would investigate allegations that Meghan bullied members of her staff.

+The Times of London reported that Meghan was accused in a 2018 complaint of bullying staff, especially young women, “to the point of tears.”
+People claimed to the Times that the duchess had bullied two personal assistants, who then left their jobs, and had undermined a third.

-Those allegations, reported in the Times of London, do not describe the alleged bullying behavior.
-It remains unclear what Meghan did or said to staff, if anything.
+Those allegations do not describe the alleged bullying behavior in any detailed way.
+It remains unclear what exactly Meghan did or said to staff, if anything.

 In response to those claims, Meghan’s spokesman said: “The duchess is saddened by this latest attack on her character, particularly as someone who has been the target of bullying herself and is deeply committed to supporting those who have experienced pain and trauma.”

+The palace said in a statement that they were “very concerned about allegations in The Times” and that their human resources department would investigate.
+“Members of staff involved at the time, including those who have left the Household, will be invited to participate to see if lessons can be learned,” the palace said.

-Meanwhile, the family patriarch, Prince Philip, 99, has undergone a “successful procedure” for a preexisting heart condition, the palace said in a statement on Thursday.
+Meanwhile, the family patriarch, Prince Philip, 99, has undergone a “successful procedure” for a preexisting heart condition, the palace said in a statement Thursday.
 They said he would stay in hospital for treatment, rest and recuperation “for a number of days.”

 Prince Harry defends his public service and the queen urges Brits to get their covid jabs, in dueling royal interviews